 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript X
+High school transcript Х

 College transcript(s) Х

-Essay or personal statement Х
+Essay or personal statement x

-Interview X
+Interview Х

 Standardized test scores Х

-Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2 D8 List any other application requirements specific to transfer a applicants:
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D8 List any other application requirements specific to transfer applicants:

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 1/15 5/1 X
+D9 Fall 11/1 4/1 Х

 D9 Winter

-D9 Spring 8/1 11/1 X
+D9 Spring 8/1 1/4 Х

-D9 Summer 1/15 5/1 X
+D9 Summer 11/1 4/1 Х

-CDS-D Page 14
+D10 Does an open admission policy, if reported, apply to transfer students?

+Yes No х

-Yes No D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if a pplicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number 70 Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit Type D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polici Does your institution accept the following military/veteran tra D18 • No Does your institution accept the following military/veteran tra American Council on Education (ACE) College Level Examination Program (CLEP) Yes X X No Unit Type D19 Does your institution accept the following military/veteran transferred council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X X D19 American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Yes X X X X Number Unit Type D19 American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your Number Yes X X X Number Number Unit Type Unit Type
+D11 Describe additional requirements for transfer admission, if applicable:

+D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: - D13 Maximum number of credits or courses that may be Number Unit Type 013 transferred from a two-year institution: 70 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 90 D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies:

-CDS-D Page 15
+D18-D22: Military Service Transfer Credit Policies

+D18 Does your institution accept the following military/veteran transfer credits:

+D22 Describe other military/veteran transfer credit policies unique to your institution: